teacheredu-euniwell/20241120/README.md

 ### 2.3 Exercise: Thinking About Inclusion from a Student Perspective
 -------------------

-> "Inclusive education is differentiated from “integration,” which was identified with the late 1970s and 1980s advocacy movement to educate students with developmental disabilities in regular schools albeit in self-contained classrooms rather than in special education schools with little or no contact with general education students, settings, or curricula (Sailor et al., 1989) and from _“mainstreaming,”_ in which students with disabilities are members of special education classes but “visit” general education classes to engage in educational and social activities with same-age general education peers (Halvorsen & Neary, 2001; Sailor, 1991).
+Inclusive education is differentiated from "integration", which was identified with the late 1970s and 1980s advocacy movement to educate students with developmental disabilities in regular schools (albeit in their own classrooms) rather than in special education schools with little or no contact with general education students, settings, or curricula (Sailor et al., 1989)[^1].

+It is also differentiated from "mainstreaming", in which students with disabilities belong to special education classes but "visit" general education classes to engage in educational and social activities with their same-age general education peers (Halvorsen & Neary, 2001[^2]; Sailor, 1991[^3]).

 Unlike integrated or mainstreamed students, students who receive inclusive educational services are members of the general education classroom community.
-According to Halvorsen and Neary (2001), “the single most identifiable characteristic of inclusive education is membership.
-Students who happen to have disabilities are seen first as kids who are a natural part of the school and the age appropriate general education classroom they attend” (Hunt & McDonnall, 2007, S. 270)[^1]
+According to Halvorsen and Neary (2001)[^2], “the single most identifiable characteristic of inclusive education is membership.
+Students who happen to have disabilities are seen first as kids who are a natural part of the school and the age appropriate general education classroom they attend” (Hunt & McDonnall, 2007, S. 270)[^4]

-Task: Interactive reflection on inclusive settings in the classroom
+Interactive Reflection on Inclusive Settings in the Classroom
 ---

+> @admonition(warning, Task: )
+>
-Watch the following video to get an understanding of the differences between integration, perceived inclusion and true inclusion.
+> Watch the following video "What is Inclusion" to gain an understanding of the differences between integration, perceived inclusion, and true inclusion.
+>

-Pay attention on the following:
+> Pay attention to the following points:
+>

-* How homogeneous and heterogeneous is the class community portrayed?
+> * How homogeneously or heterogeneously is the class community portrayed?
-* Observe who is located and moves where in the classroom?
+> * Observe who is located where in the classroom and where people move to.
-* Who interacts with whom and how?
+> * Who interacts with whom, and how?
-* What impressions, feelings and wishes does the narrator describe?
+> * What impressions, feelings, and wishes does the narrator describe?
+>
+> After the video use drag&drop interaction to sort the observations into the appropriate fields.

 !?[What Is Inclusion?](https://www.youtube.com/watch?v=3VMz06iVzqs&t=32s)